VinzzB/Async_CoinMarketCap_Excel_Api/README.md

 ## How Does It Work

--  This library loads 1500 coins (by default) from CoinMarketCap.com API (CMC-API).
-The can be adjusted in the Workbook_Open() method by calling the Setup() method in the Reader class.
+-  This library loads 1500 coins (by default) from CoinMarketCap.com API (CMC-API) in one request and without blocking the user interface.
+The amount of coins and requests can be adjusted in the Workbook_Open() method by calling the Setup() method in the Reader class. (see example)
 -  Prices are shown in USD by default.
 You can choose to convert prices to another currency in the Workbook_Open() method by calling the Setup() method in the Reader class. all supported currencies can be found at https://coinmarketcap.com/api/
 - The refresh timer is also adjustable through the StartTimer() method.

+Examples (open VBA in Excel with ALT + F11)
 ```vba
 Private Sub Workbook_Open()